-In any case, leveling in Sekiro is easier than in previous FromSoftware games since there is no threat of losing unspent skill points by dying, and when you do spend them, you are spending them on specific abilities rather than on increasing stats.
+In any case, leveling in Sekiro is easier than in previous FromSoftware games since there is no threat of losing unspent skill points by dying.
+When you do spend them, you are spending them on specific abilities rather than on increasing stats.

 Shinobi Tools, Combat Arts, and Ninjutsu Techniques

-Furthermore, when it comes to their usefulness, shinobi tools are something of a hit-and-miss in that there are some extremely useful ones that you basically can’t play the game without while there are other disappointingly non-versatile ones that can only really be useful in specific situations.
+Furthermore, when it comes to their usefulness, shinobi tools are something of a hit-and-miss in that there are some handy ones that you basically can’t play the game without.
+In contrast, other disappointingly non-versatile ones can only really be useful in specific situations.

 And finally, there are the ninjutsu techniques, which add a follow-up action to a backstab and give the player a brief advantage in combat.
 There are only three of them in the game for now: Bloodsmoke, which shrouds the area in smoke and stuns enemies; Puppeteer, which turns an enemy into a temporary ally; Bestowal, which bestows the player’s sword with a longer attack range in the form of blood trails that follow each stroke of the sword (bound to bring a smile to the face of any Lady Maria fan).